Certified Administrative Professional (Voucher Included)

 - Bachelor's Degree - 2 years of relevant work experience is required

 All relevant work experience must have been earned within the last ten years.
+CAP certification is designed for office and administrative professionals who engage in the following:

 - Communicate within the organization (both verbal and written)